YichaoCai1/torch_backbones/README.md

   · torchsummary

-- **Includes**：

-  · VGG

-  · ResNet

-  · Inception series

-  · ResNeXt

-  · DenseNet

 - **More backbones may be added later**.

 - **A training script is supplied in “train.py”，the arguments are in “utils/args.yml"**.

-- **I wrote some blogs about this project（which are in Chinese）**：
+- **I wrote some blogs（which are in Chinese） to introduce the models implemented in this project**：

   · VGG:  https://blog.csdn.net/EasonCcc/article/details/108501384